Evaṁ me sutaṁ—ekaṁ samayaṁ bhagavā kurūsu viharati kammāsadhammaṁ nāma kurūnaṁ nigamo. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 Regarding Agreeable and Pleasant Appearances as Permanent, as Happiness

 Bhikkhus, whoever among the ascetics and brahmins in the past regarded anything in the world with an agreeable and pleasant appearance—as |permanent::stable, not in flux [nicca]|, as |happiness::ease, comfort, pleasure, contentment [sukha]|, as |personal::related to oneself, self, essence [atta]|, as |health::wellness, freedom from disease [ārogya]|, as |security::safety, sanctuary, peace, rest [khema]|—they |cultivated::developed, nurtured, lit. caused to increase [vaḍḍhesi]| craving.
 In cultivating craving, they increased acquisition.
 Those who increased acquisition increased suffering.
-Those who increased suffering were not freed from birth, aging, and death; they were not freed from sorrow, lamentation, pain, distress, and despair; they were not freed from suffering, I say.
+Those who increased suffering were not freed from birth, aging, and death; they were not freed from sorrow, lamentation, pain, displeasure, and despair; they were not freed from suffering, I say.

 Bhikkhus, whoever among the ascetics and brahmins in the future will regard anything in the world with an agreeable and pleasant appearance—as permanent, as happiness, as personal, as health, as security—they will cultivate craving.
 In cultivating craving, they will increase acquisition.
 Those who increase acquisition will increase suffering.
-Those who increase suffering will not be freed from birth, aging, and death; they will not be freed from sorrow, lamentation, pain, distress, and despair; they will not be freed from suffering, I say.
+Those who increase suffering will not be freed from birth, aging, and death; they will not be freed from sorrow, lamentation, pain, displeasure, and despair; they will not be freed from suffering, I say.

 Bhikkhus, whoever among the ascetics and brahmins at present regard anything in the world with an agreeable and pleasant appearance—as permanent, as happiness, as personal, as health, as security—they are cultivating craving.
 In cultivating craving, they are increasing acquisition.
 Those who increase acquisition are increasing suffering.
-Those who increase suffering are not freed from birth, aging, and death; they are not freed from sorrow, lamentation, pain, distress, and despair; they are not freed from suffering, I say.
+Those who increase suffering are not freed from birth, aging, and death; they are not freed from sorrow, lamentation, pain, displeasure, and despair; they are not freed from suffering, I say.

 Suppose, bhikkhus, there was a bronze cup of beverage—delightful in appearance, aromatic, and full of flavor—but it was mixed with poison.
 Then a man would come along, overcome by heat, tormented by heat, weary, thirsty, and dehydrated.
 They would say to him: ‘Good man, this bronze cup of beverage is delightful in appearance, aromatic, and full of flavor, but it is mixed with poison.
 Drink it if you wish.
 While drinking, it will please you with its appearance, its aroma, and its flavor; but by drinking it, you will meet with death or deadly suffering.’
 Suddenly, without reflecting, he would drink the beverage—he would not reject it—and thereby he would meet with death or deadly suffering.

 In the same way, bhikkhus, whoever among the ascetics and brahmins in the past regarded anything in the world with an agreeable and pleasant appearance—as permanent, as happiness, as personal, as health, as security; or whoever among the ascetics and brahmins in the future or whoever among the ascetics and brahmins at present regard anything in the world with an agreeable and pleasant appearance—as permanent, as happiness, as personal, as health, as security—they cultivate craving.
 In cultivating craving, they are increasing acquisition.
 Those who increase acquisition are increasing suffering.
-Those who increase suffering are not freed from birth, aging, and death; they are not freed from sorrow, lamentation, pain, distress, and despair; they are not freed from suffering, I say.
+Those who increase suffering are not freed from birth, aging, and death; they are not freed from sorrow, lamentation, pain, displeasure, and despair; they are not freed from suffering, I say.

 Regarding Agreeable and Pleasant Appearances as Impermanent, as Unsatisfactory

 Bhikkhus, whoever among the ascetics and brahmins in the past regarded everything in the world with an agreeable and pleasant appearance—as |impermanent::not lasting, transient, unreliable [anicca]|, as |unsatisfactory::distressful, unfulfilling, marked by discontent [dukkha]|, as |not-self::impersonal, not oneself, non-subjective, not suitable to identify with, coreless, essenceless [anatta]|, as |disease::illness, sickness [roga]|, as |perilous::dangerous, frightening [bhaya]|—they abandoned craving.
 By abandoning craving, they abandoned acquisition.
 Those who abandoned acquisition abandoned suffering.
-Those who abandoned suffering were freed from birth, aging, and death; they were freed from sorrow, lamentation, pain, distress, and despair; they were freed from suffering, I say.
+Those who abandoned suffering were freed from birth, aging, and death; they were freed from sorrow, lamentation, pain, displeasure, and despair; they were freed from suffering, I say.

 Bhikkhus, whoever among the ascetics and brahmins in the future will regard everything in the world with an agreeable and pleasant appearance—as impermanent, as unsatisfactory, as not-self, as disease, as perilous—they will abandon craving.
 By abandoning craving, they will abandon acquisition.
 Those who abandon acquisition will abandon suffering.
-Those who abandon suffering will be freed from birth, aging, and death; they will be freed from sorrow, lamentation, pain, distress, and despair; they will be freed from suffering, I say.
+Those who abandon suffering will be freed from birth, aging, and death; they will be freed from sorrow, lamentation, pain, displeasure, and despair; they will be freed from suffering, I say.

-Bhikkhus, whoever among the ascetics and brahmins at present regard everything in the world has an agreeable and pleasant appearance as impermanent, as unsatisfactory, as not-self, as disease, as perilous—they abandon craving.
+Bhikkhus, whoever among the ascetics and brahmins at present regard everything in the world with an agreeable and pleasant appearance as impermanent, as unsatisfactory, as not-self, as disease, as perilous—they abandon craving.
 By abandoning craving, they abandon acquisition.
 Those who abandon acquisition also abandon suffering.
-Those who abandon suffering are freed from birth, aging, and death; they are freed from sorrow, lamentation, pain, distress, and despair; they are freed from suffering, I say.
+Those who abandon suffering are freed from birth, aging, and death; they are freed from sorrow, lamentation, pain, displeasure, and despair; they are freed from suffering, I say.

 Suppose, bhikkhus, there was a bronze cup of beverage—delightful in appearance, aromatic, and full of flavor—but it was mixed with poison.
 Then a man would come along, overcome by heat, tormented by heat, weary, thirsty, and dehydrated.
 They would say to him: ‘Good man, this bronze cup of beverage is delightful in appearance, aromatic, and full of flavor, but it is mixed with poison.
 Drink it if you wish.
 While you drink, it will please you with its appearance, its aroma, and its flavor; but by drinking it, you will meet with death or deadly suffering.’
 Then the man would think: ‘I can quench my thirst with water, curd whey, salted porridge, or sour gruel, but I should not drink that beverage, since [drinking it] would not be for my long-term benefit and happiness.’
 Having reflected thus, he would not drink the beverage but would reject it, and thereby he would not meet with death or deadly suffering.

 In the same way, bhikkhus, whoever among the ascetics and brahmins in the past regarded everything in the world with an agreeable and pleasant appearance—as impermanent, as unsatisfactory, as not-self, as disease, as perilous—they abandoned craving.
 By abandoning craving, they abandoned acquisition.
 Those who abandoned acquisition abandoned suffering.
-Those who abandoned suffering were freed from birth, aging, and death; they were freed from sorrow, lamentation, pain, distress, and despair; they were freed from suffering, I say.
+Those who abandoned suffering were freed from birth, aging, and death; they were freed from sorrow, lamentation, pain, displeasure, and despair; they were freed from suffering, I say.

 Bhikkhus, whoever among the ascetics and brahmins in the future or whoever among the ascetics and brahmins at present regard everything in the world with an agreeable and pleasant appearance—as impermanent, as unsatisfactory, as not-self, as disease, as perilous—they abandon craving.
 By abandoning craving, they abandon acquisition.
 Those who abandon acquisition also abandon suffering.
-Those who abandon suffering are freed from birth, aging, and death; they are freed from sorrow, lamentation, pain, distress, and despair; they are freed from suffering, I say.”
+Those who abandon suffering are freed from birth, aging, and death; they are freed from sorrow, lamentation, pain, displeasure, and despair; they are freed from suffering, I say.”